iam-avinash-jagtap/Linux-Server-Deployment-on-AWS-E2/readme.md

      chmod 400 Linux-key.pem
 ```

-4. Go back to your EC2 instance in AWS Console:
+4. Go back to your EC2 instance in the AWS Console:

    * Click **Connect**
    * Go to the **SSH Client** tab